Malibu Vista, California

 Malibu Vista is an unincorporated community in Los Angeles County, California, United States.
 Malibu Vista is located in the Santa Monica Mountains 1.6 mi north of the Pacific Ocean at Malibu.
+Malibu Vista, one of a handful of residential tracts in the Malibu–Topanga hills, is the one relatively closest to Point Dume, and is in the same canyon as Malibu Mar Vista (but closer to the beach).